RenDelaCruz/handscribe/README.md

 ### Project Objective

-The Sign Language Alphabet Translator (SLAT) uses machine learning classification algorithms to translate and identify a learner's fingerspelling signs live as it is shown to the computer camera.
+Handscribe, the Sign Language Alphabet Translator, uses machine learning classification algorithms to translate and identify a learner's fingerspelling signs live as it is shown to the computer camera.

 ## Usage